gosnella/RiverContaminantSimulator/README.md

 # RiverContaminantSimulator

 ## Description
 The RiverContaminantSimulator is a tool for simulating the behaviour of contaminants within a river network.
-This project demonstrates how contaminants disperse and propagate within the water system.
-The data used to develop the simulation were released by Thames Water and Ordnance Survey.
+The data used to develop the tools were released by Thames Water and Ordnance Survey.
+There are two may outputs from this project:

+* thamesWaterMap.html (download to view) - An interactive map showing the final state of the simulation.
+The user is able to observe information on the treatment sites and the rivers by hovering over these componets.
+* thames_water_simulation.gif - An active simulation showing the propergation of contaminats within the river network.

 ## Data